-BLS data reflects a median salary of $56,770 per year for public relations specialists in 2015.
-Most of these professionals worked in the advertising industry at that time, though the highest wages came from the securities and commodities exchange industry.
-The BLS predicts employment in the field will grow by 6% between 2014 and 2024, though substantial entry-level competition is expected.
+BLS data reflects a median salary of $60,000 per year for public relations specialists in 2018.
+Most of these professionals worked in the advertising industry at that time, though the highest wages came from the federal executive branch.
+The BLS predicts employment in the field will grow by 6% between 2018 and 2028, though substantial entry-level competition is expected.

 Copywriters generate written material for advertisements to encourage the sale of a business's product.
 They could also work with clients to research products, establish themes or slogans and write sales letters, statements and other related materials.
 Depending on the target audience, copywriters can use a variety of tones and styles to effectively communicate with consumers.

 Requirements for Copywriters

 In addition to excellent writing and editing skills, copywriters need good technical skills since most of their work is done on a computer.
 Copywriters must constantly come up with original ideas for promoting products, requiring creativity and expediency.
 Working in a creative or production department, copywriters could find art, design and writing the most appropriate courses in an advertising major.